The David H. Pinkney Prize

 Lire en français

-The Society for French Historical Studies awards the David H. Pinkney Prize to the most distinguished book in French history, published for the first time and with a copyright date of 2024 by a citizen of the United States or Canada or by an author with a fulltime appointment at an American or Canadian college or university.
+The Society for French Historical Studies awards the David H. Pinkney Prize to the most distinguished book in French history, published for the first time and with a copyright date of 2025 by a citizen of the United States or Canada or by an author with a full-time appointment at an American or Canadian college or university.
 Books focusing on any historical period or type of history may be considered, but unpublished or edited works are ineligible.

 The winner, who receives an award of $1,500, will be announced at the annual meeting of the Society.
 The prize may not be shared, although an “honorable mention” may be named.

 To apply: Publishers should send one copy of the submission to each of the committee members listed below.
+Please note that we accept self-nominations.

 Committee Members:

-Michael Lynn (2026)
+Michael Lynn (2026) (chair)

 Purdue University Northwest